Amritarishta is also known as Amrutarishta, Amritarishtam etc.

 Best to avoid during pregnancy, however can be taken after consulting doctor.
 Can be taken during lactation period, after consulting doctor.

-Amritarista uses: It is one of the widely used medicine in the treatment of fever.
+Amritarista uses: It is one of the widely used medicine in the treatment of chronic fevers, malaria, indigestion etc.

 Amritarisht side effects: A very high dose of 50 ml or more may cause stomach irritation.